SHPrograms/JokesApp-ND-P4/README.md

+# Jokes App
+Part of the Android Developer Nanodegree Program.

 # Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses